-Furthermore, we will inform you of the proven TIG welding tricks to achieve the welding result you want shortly.
+Furthermore, we will inform you of the proven TIG welding tricks to achieve your desired welding result.

 So, let’s jump into it.